Equine Management Level 3 Extended Diploma

 Riding Horses over Fences

 You’ll gain an understanding of riding horses over fences and be encouraged to engage with the theory of training horses to enhance their abilities.
 You will take part in internal competitions run by the Equestrian Centre and also dressage tests, musical rides, jump grids and show jumping / cross country courses.
-You will have the opportunity to take part in trials for the Rider Academy.

 Introduction to Equestrian Coaching